Golf Pants Pockets: Phone, Tee & Scorecard Design Guide

 How clean they look on the body.

-Those things matter.
-But once a style moves from product page to real wear, golf pants pockets start doing much more work than many brands expect.
+But once a pair of golf pants moves from product page to real wear, the pockets start doing much more work than many brands expect.

 Because a good golf pant is not just a pair of trousers made with performance fabric.
-It also has to manage the small things golfers carry during a round, without creating bulk, visual mess, or awkward movement.
+It also has to manage the small things golfers carry during a round.

-The real question is whether the golf pants pocket design gives each item a clear and practical place.
+The real question is whether each pocket has a clear purpose.

 Quick Answer: What Makes a Good Golf Pants Pocket Design?